DanielMeixner/DevDreamMachine/readme.md

 ![Azure Portal](images/3_Win10Dev.jpg )

 ### 4. Provide names & credentials ###
 As always when setting up a machine you need a name for the machine, a user name for the admin account and a password.
 Here's a tip: Think about a naming convention for your machines.
 You might end up having multiple of them soon.
-How about: YourAcronym.OperationSystem ?
+How about: YourAcronym+OperationSystem ?
 Feel free to be creative!
 ![Azure Portal](images/4_VMName.jpg )

 ### 5. Config & Create ###